seatable/seatable-plugin-template/README.md

     });
   }

-  // 说明: 模版函数，无需改动
-  onPluginToggle = () => {
+  // Explanation: template function, no need to change onPluginToggle = () => {
     this.setState({showDialog: false});
   }

-  // 说明: 依据业务需求，更新显示内容
-  render() {
+  // Explanation: Update display content according to business needs render() {
     let { isLoading, showDialog } = this.state;
     if (isLoading) {